When to Match: A Cost-Balancing Principle for Dynamic Markets

 The cost-balancing principle also explains the algorithm's robustness to changing conditions.
 Consider what happens when the arrival rate suddenly increases.
 Higher arrival rates cause waiting costs to accumulate faster (more agents waiting per unit time), while matching costs decrease faster (queues grow more quickly).
 Both effects push the ratio $W/M$ upward, causing the cost-balancing condition to be satisfied sooner.
 The algorithm thus automatically matches more frequently during high-demand periods.
 Conversely, when arrival rates decrease, waiting costs accumulate slowly, and the algorithm naturally waits longer to exploit market thickness.
 This automatic adaptation occurs without any knowledge of the arrival rate, because the algorithm responds directly to realized costs rather than forecasted demand.

-Theorem~\ref{thm:illustrative} and Theorem~\ref{thm:main} play distinct and complementary roles.
-Theorem~\ref{thm:illustrative} provides design motivation: it shows that in the fluid limit of a symmetric two-sided system with power-law costs, the optimal policy maintains a specific cost ratio $W^*/M^* = 2\beta$, revealing the cost-balancing principle as the structural driver of optimal behavior.
-Theorem~\ref{thm:main} provides a performance guarantee: using $\alpha = \sqrt{\Gamma}$, the CB algorithm achieves a competitive ratio of $(1+\sqrt{\Gamma})$ under adversarial arrivals for general cost functions satisfying Assumption~\ref{ass:key}.
-The key point is that the fluid analysis identifies what principle to use (balance costs), while the competitive analysis determines how to calibrate it for worst-case robustness.
+Proposition~\ref{prop:fluid_balance} and Theorem~\ref{thm:main} play distinct and complementary roles.
+Proposition~\ref{prop:fluid_balance} provides design motivation: it shows that in a symmetric two-sided steady-state fluid approximation with power-law costs, the cost-minimizing operating point satisfies $W_{\mathrm{rate}}^*/M_{\mathrm{rate}}^* = 2\beta$, revealing why a ratio-based trigger is natural.
+Theorem~\ref{thm:main} provides a performance guarantee: CB is 2-competitive on finite balanced adversarial instances under $\alpha=1$, and the full family $CB_\alpha$ has competitive ratio $1+\max\{\alpha,1/\alpha\}$.
+The key point is that the fluid approximation identifies a useful cost-balance benchmark, while the competitive analysis identifies a robust worst-case calibration.